Reading Time: 6 minutes

 “The nature of our attention affects the nature of our experience”.

-Developing models of time perception is challenging as, although we are all products of our own cultures to some extent, we ultimately build our own models over our lives.
+Developing models of time perception is challenging as, although we are all products of our own cultures, we ultimately build our own models over our lives.
 Here, I merely offer some non-academic models I have commonly encountered that may help you reflect on what models you employ.
 Anyone looking for a more academic exploration of this topic through the lens of philosophical models of time might be interested in Experimental Philosophy on Time by James Norton.

 - Time as an Asset (Time as Object Model)